microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-media.md

 # Choose a media hosting option

-Use the communications API in Microsoft Graph to enable your bots to send and receive audio- and video-related content.
+Use the cloud communications API in Microsoft Graph to enable your bots to send and receive audio- and video-related content.
 By making use of media, you can create a more interactive experience between your bots and users.

-This article can help you determine which media hosting option is right for you based on your needs: service-hosted media or application-hosted media.
+This article helps you determine which media hosting option is right for you based on your needs: service-hosted media or application-hosted media.

 ## Service-hosted media (remote hosting)